Painting: Watercolor

 Watercolor is a painting method in which the paints are made of pigments suspended in a water-soluble vehicle.
 The traditional and most common support for watercolor paintings is paper; other supports include papyrus, bark papers, plastics, vellum or leather, fabric, wood and canvas.
 In East Asia, watercolor painting with inks is referred to as brush painting or scroll painting.
 In Chinese, Korean, and Japanese painting it has been the dominant medium, often in monochrome black or browns.
 India, Ethiopia and other countries also have long traditions.
 Finger-painting with watercolor paints originated in China.
 There are various types of watercolors used by artists.
 Some examples are pan watercolors, liquid watercolors, watercolor brush pens, and watercolor pencils.
 Watercolor pencils (water-soluble color pencils) may be used either wet or dry.

 Gouache

 Gouache is a water-based paint consisting of pigment and other materials designed to be used in an opaque painting method.
 Gouache differs from watercolor in that the particles are larger, the ratio of pigment to water is much higher, and an additional, inert, white pigment such as chalk is also present.
 This makes gouache heavier and more opaque, with greater reflective qualities.
-Like all watermedia, it is diluted with water.
+Like all water media, it is diluted with water.

+Gouache was a popular paint utilized by Egyptians, Painters such as Francois Boucher used this medium.
+This paint is best applied with sable brushes.

+Ceramic Glaze

+Glazing is commonly known as a premelted liquid glass.
+This glaze can be dipped or brushed on.
+This glaze appears chalky and there is a vast difference between the beginning and finished result.
+To be activated glazed pottery must be placed in a kiln to be fired.
+This melts the Silica glass in the glaze and transforms it into a vibrant glossy version of itself.